terrapower/armi/doc/developer/entrypoints.rst

     python path/to/myapp do-my-thing --post-process settingsFile.yaml

 .. tip:: The settings file will be read into a ``Settings`` object.
-This ``Settings``
-    object will be passed widely around the code.
+This ``Settings`` object will be passed widely
+    around the code.
 Please do not edit these settings during a run.
 The idea of "run settings" is a lot simpler to understand when they don't change.
 And such changes tend to hide data from other developers.

+Every ``ArmiPlugin`` can subclass the ``defineEntryPoints`` method.
+This is the place to add all your entry points.
+ARMI comes with an extensive :py:class:`~armi.cli.EntryPointsPlugin` that comes with several CLI entry points that you will want.
+It is important to note that if you are building your own ARMI ``Application``, if you do not include the ``EntryPointsPlugin``, you will not have these entry points.
+But that is fine if you do not want them or if only want some of them you can build your own list in a custom ``defineEntryPoints`` method.